xx0326/UUMS/README.md

 # UUMS
-It's a project with Eclipse JEE IDE。
+It's a project with Eclipse JEE IDE.